niksu/kneecap/README.md

 * Mono runtime and F# compiler.

 ## Building
-I ran this on Ubuntu 14, but the process should be similar on other systems.
+I ran this on Ubuntu 14 (using Mono 3.2.8) and OSX 10.10.5 (using Mono 3.8.0), but the process should be similar on other systems.

 Let `$KNEECAP_DIR` be the path of your Kneecap repo clone.